-Best wishes,

-Tony

-From: Simon Henderson 🤄 GRO Sent: 12 November 2018 1 L0:04 To: 'Jonathan Gribben' GRO >; Anthony de Garr Robinson < GRO Cc: Andrew Parsons GRO >; Katie Simmonds GRO > Subject: RE: KEL analysis [\ WBDUK-AC.FID2703249 7] i

-I haven't had a chance to discuss this with Tony but my view is that the overall approach i.e. recording that he has asked his team to do the work, is fine but that it is very likely that privilege (if indeed there is any privilege) will be waived.
-This is an exercise which a third party witness is saying he has asked his team to perform i.e. it is not something which, at least on the fact of the ws, PO's lawyers have asked for - and even if they have, by including the output of that exercise in a ws, I think any privilege e.g. in how the exercise was carried out, is likely to be waived.
-It certainly cannot be assumed that we can pick and choose what we present (since that could plainly be misleading) and more generally I think it will have to be assumed that the way in which the investigation is carried out and the detail of its findings, will be disclosable.
+Best wishes, Tony From: Simon Henderson < Sent: 12 November 2018 10:04 To: 'Jonathan Gribben' GRO GRO →; Anthony de Garr Robi nson Cc: Andrew Parsons GRO Subject: RE: KEL analysis [WBDUK-AC Katie Simmonds < C.FID27032497] GRO Jonny I haven't had a chance to discuss this with he has asked his team to do the work, is fir privilege) will be waived.
+This is an exerciperform i.e. it is not something which, at I if they have, by including the output of the was carried out, is likely to be waived.
+It present (since that could plainly be mislead way in which the investigation is carried or ne but that it is very likely that privilege cise which a third party witness is saying least on the fact of the ws, PO's lawyers at exercise in a ws, I think any privilege certainly cannot be assumed that we can ding) and more generally I think it will! (if indeed there is any g he has asked his team to have asked for - and even e.g. in how the exercise a pick and choose what we have to be assumed that the Best Simon From: Jonathan Gribben Sent: 12 November 2018 09:47 To: Anthony de Garr Robinson (GRO GRO GRO ; Simon Henderson

-Best Simon

-From: Jonathan Gribben [mailto (GRO

-Sent: 12 November 2018 09:47

-To: Anthony de Garr Robinson GRO < gro :>; Simon H enderson

-GRO

-Cc: Andrew Parson GRO ; Katie Simmond ds < GRO h >
+Cc: Andrew Parsons ⊴ GRO >: Katie Simmonds <[GRO is [WBDUK-AC.FID270324 971

-Subject: KEL analysis [WBDUK-A C.FID27032497